 The Xbox Series X GPU is an RDNA 2.0-based chip built on TSMC’s 7nm process node, officially referred to as “Scarlett” within its technical documentation.
 With the target being high-end gaming for the generation of the last two years, it was given a wide headstart in hardware specs.
 This is all the while reducing the retail cost of the console in order instantly beat equivalent-performing PCs in price efficiency alone.

 The main die is 360 mm2 in size, quite bigger than the PS5’s GPU die size.
 It is powered by 3,328 graphics cores (shading units), supported by 52 compute units.
 This physical configuration puts it somewhere between the RX 6700 XT and the RX 6800.

 In real-world comparisons, though, its performance is more akin to the RX 6700 XT.
-The Xbox Series X GPU have indeed significantly more shading units, compute units, and wider memory bus width.
+The Xbox Series X GPU has indeed significantly more shading units, compute units and wider memory bus width.
 But, this is somewhat toned down and balanced by its pre-fixed performance modes, lower clock speeds, as well as a slightly reduced texture fill rate, putting it a few steps away from the supposedly nearer RX 6800-level performance.

 Xbox Series X GPU Specs

 |Memory clock||1,750 Mhz|

 |Bus width||320 bit|